-Tokens in the ASCII range are considered case-insensitive.
+Tokens other than strings are considered case-insensitive.

 2.2.
 Whitespace

 Whitespace is used to separate tokens.
 Whitespace is made up of tabs, newlines (CRLF, never just CR or LF), and the space character.
 The amount of whitespace used is not significant.